History of antisemitism: Relations between Muslims and Jews in the Islamic world

 From the 9th century onwards, the medieval Islamic world imposed dhimmi status on Christian and Jewish minorities.
 Nevertheless, Jews were granted more freedom to practise their religion in the Muslim world than they were in Christian Europe.
 Jewish communities in Spain thrived under tolerant Muslim rule during the Spanish Golden Age and Cordova became a centre of Jewish culture.

-However, the entrance of the Almoravides from North Africa in the 11th century saw harsh measures taken against both Christians and Jews.
+With the entrance of the Almoravides from North Africa in the 11th century, however, harsh measures were taken against both Christians and Jews.
 As part of this repression there were pogroms against Jews in Cordova in 1011 and in Granada in 1066.
 The Almohads, who by 1147 had taken control of the Almoravids' Maghribi and Andalusian territories, took a less tolerant view still and treated the dhimmis harshly.
 Faced with the choice of either death or conversion, many Jews and Christians took a third option if they could, and fled.
 Some, such as the family of Maimonides, went east to more tolerant Muslim lands, while others went northward to settle in the growing Christian kingdoms.
 At certain times in the Middle Ages, in Egypt, Syria, Iraq and Yemen, decrees ordering the destruction of synagogues were enacted.
 Jews were forced to convert to Islam or face death in parts of Yemen, Morocco and Baghdad.
 6,000 Jews were killed by a Muslim mob during the 1033 Fez massacre.
 There were further massacres in Fez in 1276 and 1465, and in Marrakesh in 1146 and 1232.